 3. Patients with limited digital literacy

 “Most of my video visits are spent looking at the ceiling fan,” reported one clinician, noting that a lot of patients lack the basic digital literacy to have a videoconference.
-And in many cases, being able to actually see the patient on screen is a critical tool for the physician to properly assess them.
+And in many cases, being able to actually see the patient on screen is a critical tool for clinical assessment.

-Healthcare organizations reported employing a number of onboarding and training strategies to respond to this challenge, from using administrative staff to conduct “practice visits” to deploying “healthcare ambassadors” who visit patients at home and walk them through downloading, setting up, and using whatever telehealth platform has been chosen.
+Healthcare organizations reported varied onboarding and training strategies to respond to this challenge, from using administrative staff to conduct “practice visits” to deploying “healthcare ambassadors” who visit patients at home and walk them through downloading, setting up, and using whatever telehealth platform has been chosen.